nsaltamachia/Dangers-and-Dice-Rolls/README.md

 **Nick Saltamachia SEI - Project 1 - Random Attack**

-This game is called Random Attack.
+This game is called Ambush.
 It's based on the simple story of the player being ambushed by an ogre, and uses random number generation to determine player attack and damage values with each turn.
 The goal of the game is to deplete the enemy ogre's health before they can do so to the player.
 The user purpose of the game is a little silly: I play Dungeons & Dragons with my friends and we're a bit of a superstitious bunch regarding luck and dice rolls: the main idea of the game is to get the bad rolls, like "natural 1's" out of the way prior to a campaign session...

 **Game Pictures and Game Play**
 ![Game Load](https://github.com/nsaltamachia/Project1Game/assets/145282981/3ef0bbb3-9434-4fc0-99d1-a8a775cb89c6)